flowshade/resourceful/README.md

 There are multiple ways to contribute to this open source project.

 ### ***Find Bugs / Issues***
-*Put your issues in the "Issues" tab.*
+*Put your issues in the "Issues" tab, labeled as an issue.*

 Help us make the product better!